bsmith89/human-gut-diversity-manuscript/manuscript.md

 resources in maintaining gut biodiversity.

 ### Environmental Heterogeneity ###
 Of course, the entire length of the human digestive system can hardly be considered a single environment.
 Fecal samples, the source of most richness estimates, are the summation of microbial populations which persist in food, oral, gastric, small intestinal, and colonal habitats (and perhaps other ecologically relevant subdivisions).
-The total number of resource niches contributing to the diversity of microbes in feces, is perhaps better estimated as the sum of limiting resources within each environment along the digestive tract.
+Perhaps the total number of resource niches contributing to the diversity of microbes in feces, is better estimated as the sum of limiting resources within each environment along the digestive tract.
 Environmental factors, such as temperature, pH, oxygen availability, and the host immune system,